Investigators and Laboratories Available to Summer Trainees

-Research focuses on quantifying the aspects of perception, cognition, and linguistic knowledge that limit speech recognition in listeners with cochlear implants.
+Research in this lab focuses on quantifying the aspects of perception and cognition that limit speech recognition in listeners with cochlear implants.

 Research in this lab focuses on auditory and speech processing by children and adults with cochlear implants, with emphasis on voice-pitch processing and emotional speech communication.

 In our lab, we study how the brain learns language and what might be different in the case of a language disorder or language delay.
 We specifically study the brain's ability to learn patterns of information in the environment.

 Studies in this lab aim to understand the interactions between sensory experience and higher-order cognition such as working memory and executive function throughout the lifespan, and to characterize what these interactions look like in the brain.
 The lab uses multiple techniques, including brain imaging (MEG, fMRI) to determine the complex interactions between sensory experience, neural function and behavior.
 We are particularly interested in clarifying the impact of mild-to-severe hearing loss and the quality of therapeutic interventions (e.g., hearing aid use and audibility) on the neural dynamics that serve cognitive development in children and adolescents.